vindarel/common-lisp-course-in-videos/README.md

 ## Feedback

-I would like very much to have your feedback on the course, alongside your background in a few words.
+I would like very much to have your feedback on the course, alongside your background in programming in a few words.

+If you want to correct my (cute) accent, be my guest!

+## Conclusion

+Learn CL *now* and use it *all your life*: code written 30 years ago still runs today O_o

+And have fun!
+Lisp is amazing.

 ---

+[^1]: For "glue" scripts as well as for web apps, used by real clients.
+Here the buzzwords: SOAP and FTP, XML parsing, DB handling, web scraping, Sentry reporting (empty dashboard!), email with Sendgrid, simple books catalogue web app…

-[^1]: I don't earn millions so your support through Udemy helps me and helps consolidate the CL ecosystem.
+[^2]: I don't earn millions so your support through Udemy helps me and helps consolidate the CL ecosystem.
 Thank you!